Army Reserve Soldier brings Best Warrior experience to Best Squad Competition

 |0

-This work, Army Reserve Soldier brings Best Warrior experience to Best Squad Competition [Image 5 of 5], by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Soldier brings Best Warrior experience to Best Squad Competition, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.